the-road-to-learn-react/the-road-to-react/manuscript/react-modern-advanced/paginated-fetch.md

 ![](images/flicker.png)

-The desired behavior is to render the list -- which is an empty list in the beginning -- and replace the "More" button with the loading indicator only for the next requests.
+The desired behavior is to render the list -- which is an empty list in the beginning -- and replace the "More"-button with the loading indicator only for the next requests.
 This is a common UI refactoring for conditional rendering when the task evolves from a single list to paginated lists:

 {title="src/App.js",lang="javascript"}
 ~~~~~~~